-- H&M recycling program sorts your clothes into those that can be re-worn, repurposed or recycled.
+- H&M recycling programm sorts your clothes into those that can be re-worn, repurposed or recycled.

 - Zara Sustainability Clothing Program donates clothes to NGO’s.
 Note: Zara is not being transparent with factory worker conditions so this is by no means an endorsement for Zara as a fashion business, just sharing an option.

 - Check out Planet Ark’s Australian recycling online directory called Recycling Near You for clothing recycling options.

 - Textiles recycling businesses SCR Group and King Cotton both accept worn and damaged clothing.

 - Boomerang Bags is a grassroots community upcycling initiative.
 Each group collects unwanted fabrics and sews them into cloth bags to replace single-use plastic bags in their community.